chiihuang/crazy-fruit-market/docs/assign-6.1.md

 #### Target environment
 On Smartphone, PC or anywhere accessible to the internet.
 The goal is to keep game itself simple and fun.
 Therefore, at current stage, I do not take 3D graphics into consideration.
 I decide to develop this game on cocos2d because it is a cross-platform game engine.

+## Why Crazy Fruit Market?

 >Make sure your instructional goals are clear, and explain why you believe your game is an appropriate fit for them.

+This game aims at using **game experience** to help players realize the words with contexts, plots, or conversation, but not just giving them the definition found in the dictionary.

+In most of cases, the target learners tend to learn and memorize those advanced vocabularies by using rote learning or flashcards, because these methods have been believed as the fastest ways for a long time.
+However, purely memorizing their definitions is not the same thing as *realizing* them.
+For example, when encountering the advanced word in an article, these learners sometimes have to speak out its definition to help realizing what the word stands for in the context.

+On the contrary, in this game, players can learn those words from the conversation with the apples representing the words.
+This helps players connecting vocabularies to these conversation.
+They will be able to recall the words from these memories directly, without interpretating the words from their formal definitions again.
+In this case, this kind of learning is much closer to **realizing** a word and therefore an appropriate fit for the target learners.

 >Perhaps make a video demonstrating how your game works and what elements/features you think are most important (Or, you can explain the elements/features in text.).